WE’RE HIRING!

 As a person who has made it to the other side of traumatic life events, I understand the different emotions that come from feeling overwhelmed, angry, and alone.

-Ashleigh Mack is a registered Marriage and Family Therapist Intern.
+Ashleigh Mack is a Licensed Marriage and Family Therapist.
 She has experience treating couples, families, and individuals with anxiety, depression, self-esteem, grief, trauma, spiritual abuse, pregnancy, postpartum, life transitions, relationships, and behavioral concerns.
 Ashleigh earned her Master of Science in Marriage and Family Therapy at the University of Capella.
-She’s been married 11 years and is a mother of 3.
 As a child of teen pregnancy, events in her life as well as her education have given her an understanding of various backgrounds.
 She knows what it is to come from nothing and, at times, feel like nothing.

 Ashleigh gravitates toward a more systemic approach and utilizes different methods and models that are client-centered, such as intergenerational family therapy, solution-focused therapy, narrative therapy, mindfulness, and cognitive behavioral therapy.